lakshmi-narayanant/ETL_StremsetsUsecse/Transformer/Calculate Geographic Distance - UDF/README.md

 This pipeline demonstrates how to create and register a User-Defined Function in Scala using [StreamSets Transformer](https://streamsets.com/products/dataops-platform/transformer-etl/).
 The UDF created in this example is a Haversine function that will return the geographic distance between 2 locations.

-The source data for this pipeline is a table in SQL Server.
+The source data for this pipeline is a table in ,Mysql.
 Use this [SQL File](./airport.sql?raw=true "Airport Data") to create a copy of the table.

 **Disclaimer:** *This pipeline is meant to serve as a template for creating, registering and using a User-Defined Function in Scala*